What is H3N2v?

 Some influenza A viruses occur naturally in pigs and can cause illness in those animals—these viruses are called “swine flu viruses”.
 While swine flu viruses do not normally infect humans, occasional human infections have occurred.
 When swine flu viruses infect humans, the viruses are called “variant viruses”.

 The influenza A (H3N2) variant virus, or H3N2v, was first identified in pigs in the United States in 2010.
 In 2011, twelve cases of human infection with H3N2v occurred in five different states (not including Virginia).
-In 2012 and 2013, additional cases occurred, including one in 2013 in an out-of-state resident who had contact with swine in Virginia.
+Since then, additional cases occurred, including one in 2013 in an out-of-state resident who had contact with swine in Virginia.

 How can a person get H3N2v?

 Influenza viruses can spread from people to pigs and from pigs to people.
 Spread from infected pigs to humans is thought to happen in the same way that seasonal influenza viruses spread between people - mainly through infected droplets created when an infected pig coughs or sneezes.
 If the droplets land in your nose or mouth, or you inhale them, you can be infected.
 Some evidence indicates that you might get infected by touching something that has virus on it and then touching your own mouth or nose.

 Most of the cases of H3N2v, including the one case with exposure in Virginia, had prolonged contact with pigs at agricultural fairs.
 Limited spread from person-to-person has also taken place; however, ongoing (sustained) transmission has not occurred.